This page will be periodically updated with the latest bicycle death statistics for bicycle-related crashes in California and across the USA.

 From 2016-2018, California’s cyclist Fatality Rating was 3.9 meaning 3.9 cyclist deaths per million people (CaliforniaHealthline).
 In comparison, Florida led the nation with a 6.8 rating.
 The rest of the United States averages around 2.9 deaths per million people.

 For individual counties in California, Los Angeles County leads all others in the state in bicycle fatalities.
+(TIMS)